suits-25/suits-25.github.io/localtransport.md

 There are regular checks, especially on the routes to and from the airport.

-### Zones
+### Ticket valididy and zones
 Copenhagen is separated into zones.
 The price of a ticket is calculated based on the most zones you are away form your departure zone.
-Hence, not on the total number of zones you travel
+Hence, not on the total number of zones you travel.

+Tickets are also valid for a given lenght of time based on the zones of the ticket.
+This is again for usage of any public transport in the zones that is at most X zones away of your starting zone.

 Some examples:

   * Airport (Zone 4) to Centre (Zone 1): total of 3 zones!
 Regular price: 30 DKK.
+Valid for 1 hour 30 minutes.
   * Airport (Zone 4) to Glostrup (Zone 43) is 5 zones, though your will likely travel though 6 or more zones in total.
 Regular price: 44 DKK.
+Valid for 2 hours.
   * Centre (Zone 1) to Glostrup (Zone 43) is 4 zones.
 Regular price: 36 DKK.
+Valid for 1 hour 45 minutes.
   * Travel within Centre: 2 zones is the least you can buy.
 Regular price: 24 DKK.
+Valid for 1 hour 15 minutes.

 To avoid all the of calculating zones and waiting in line to buy physical tickets, we recommend to use the DOT Ticket app; see below.

 ### A note on buses (yellow coloured)
 In most buses you enter in the front, where you show your ticket to the driver, and exists from the two back doors.